What Is A Bernedoodle?

 The Bernedoodle is a new breed and one that we still don't know everything about.
 In the relatively short time it's been in existence, the Bernedoodle has become popular in all types of households.
 Families, in particular, have taken to including a Bernedoodle in their home as these dogs are especially good with kids.
 Since the breed is a mix of the Bernese Mountain Dog and the Poodle, it's tough to ascertain just which traits from each your pet will reflect most.

 However, if you're looking for a friendly, outgoing, and smart dog who will bring unconditional love and affection to you and your family for years to come, look no further than a Bernedoodle.
-If anyone in the household is allergic to pets or their dander, this breed can be the solution to that problem as well.
+If anyone in the household is allergic to pets or their dander, this breed can be the solution to that problem as well as they are considered a hypoallergenic breed.

 Let's explore all of the attributes that make the Bernedoodle a unique and loving pet.